800-937-8398 Call us for a free quote Contact us

 Vocalization and noise

 Pack rats can be very vocal and noisy, especially when building a nest.
 This noise is often what alerts owners to the possibility of an infestation.
-The excessive noise can be an annoyance for homeowners.
+This excessive noise can be an annoyance for homeowners, especially as pack rats are nocturnal pests.

-Pack rats may carry parasites and disease, which can be dangerous for pets and people.
+Pack rats may carry parasites and diseases like Lyme disease, plague, and tularemia, which can be dangerous for pets and people.
 Pack rat urine and feces can also cause disease.
-Pack rat nests are often covered in urine and feces, making it dangerous to remove nests without the help of a professional.
-Pack rat nests may also harbor spidersscorpionsfleasticks, and kissing bugs.
+Pack rat nests are often covered in urine and feces, making it dangerous to remove nests without the help of a rat control expert.
+Pack rat nests may also harbor spiders, scorpions, fleas, ticks, and kissing bugs.

 Pack rat home damage

-This type of rat may not bite, emit venom, or look as threatening as many other rodents.
-However, the damage a pack rat can do to your property makes it a serious hazard.
-Since pack rats often get into attics and other enclosed areas of the home, extensive damage to wiring and insulation is common.
-Although they make nests outside, they go indoors mainly to chew.
+This type of rat may not look as threatening as many other rodents, but, the damage a pack rat can do to your property makes it a hazard.
+Since pack rats often get into attics and other enclosed areas of the home, they can potentially cause damage to wiring and insulation with their gnawing and chewing.
+Although they make nests outside, they go indoors mainly to gnaw and chew.

-Make your home less attractive to these annoying rodents.
+Make your home less attractive to these annoying rodents and reduce the chances of a pack rat problem before it starts.

 • Place lighting around your property